CarlosMatheus/Pygin/README.md

 ## Getting Started

+### Install Python

+Install de most recent Python version and the most recent version of pip.

+### Install Pygin

-You will just have to install the packge.
+You will just have to install the Pygin packge.

 ```
-$ pip install pygame-engine
+$ pip install pygin
 ```

 ## Notes about documentation and contributing